International Children's Museum

 The 2011 ICM exhibit, “Through the Eyes of India,” was fostered by former ESA faculty members Parvathy Anantnarayan and Matt Pearson.
 Their children attend the Centre for Learning in Bangalore.
 Mills contacted Anantnarayan and a partnership grew from there.
 The ESA students brainstormed about what they wanted to see from the Indian students, and came up with a request: Tell us who you are through your art.

-The 2012 exhibit features art from Escuela Americana, the American School in San Salvador, El Salvador.
-Two ESA students are traveling to El Salvador to meet the student artists and bring the artwork back to Lafayette.
+The 2012 exhibit featured art from Escuela Americana, the American School in San Salvador, El Salvador.
+Two ESA student traveled to El Salvador to meet the student artists and bring the artwork back to Lafayette.
 Dr. and Mrs. Skipper made the connection for this exhibit; Dr. Skipper served as headmaster at EA for eight years before moving to Louisiana.
-The 2012 exhibit will be on display at the Hilliard from March 22 to April 5.

 ICM is a ground-breaking partnership between ULL’s Paul and Lulu Hilliard University Art Museum and the Episcopal School of Acadiana (http://museum.louisiana.edu/).
 This program integrates international children’s art with museum science, allowing ESA students to become museum curators for their own art exhibits.
 The ICM board of directors, school administrators, and faculty interview and appoint an ICM staff from within the ESA student body, including a Director, Assistant Director, Curator, Registrar, Facility Manager and Docents (museum educators).
 Hilliard staff members educate the ICM student staff about museum management through "job shadowing" and mentoring during four work sessions each year.